tvanantwerp/tomvanantwerp.com/packages/astro/src/content/ds-and-a/leetcode-143-reorder-list.md

 ---
 title: LeetCode 143.
 Reorder List
-description: You are given the head of a singly linked-list 1 to N. Reorder the list to be on the following form: 1 → N → 2 → N-1 → 3 → N-2 → …
+description: 'You are given the head of a singly linked-list 1 to N. Reorder the list to be on the following form: 1 → N → 2 → N-1 → 3 → N-2 → …'
 ---

 ## The Problem